I'm a Man, I Can't Help It

-Surprisingly few of these involve sex-he uses it as an excuse for everything from insensitive remarks to crowning achievements in stupidity (actually, come to think of it, 90% of his "I'm just a guy" jokes fit under this), but from Bill, sex usually gets more than just a clever catchphrase.
+- Surprisingly few of these involve sex-he uses it as an excuse for everything from insensitive remarks to crowning achievements in stupidity (90% of his "I'm just a guy" jokes fit under this), but from Bill, sex usually gets more than just a clever catchphrase.

-Scream (1996) attracted some negative attention from feminist groups for its apparent position that if a boy's girlfriend won't put out after a certain time (a few months IIRC) he's perfectly justified in seeking satisfaction elsewhere.
+- Scream (1996) attracted some negative attention from feminist groups for its apparent position that if a boy's girlfriend won't put out after a certain time he's perfectly justified in seeking satisfaction elsewhere.
 As well, throughout the entire series Billy's father is never criticized for his affair with Sydney's mother; everyone, including Sydney herself, act like it was all her mother's fault.

 Pep Streebeck: Are you crazy?
 Silvia Wiss wanted you!

 Friday: Now let me tell you something, Streebeck.
 There are two things that clearly differentiate the human species from animals.
 One, we use cutlery.
 Two, we're capable of controlling our sexual urges.
 Now, you might be an exception, but don't drag me down into your private Hell.

 Pep Streebeck: You've got a lot of repressed feelings, don't you, Friday?
 Must be what keeps your hair up.